gigasquid/babar/README.md

 ### Asking Queries
 You can ask queries are well as answering them.
 Asking a query is manifested as a side effect - a printed speech act.
-Right now the statment prints on the REPL console.
+Right now the statement prints on the REPL console.
 It always could be directed to an external file that another system could read...

 - **ask-query** identifier